ethz-mrl/regrace/README.md

 ## 🪛 Installation

-1) Create a virtual environment with python 3.11
+1) Create a virtual environment with python 3.11.
+We tested REGRACE using CUDA 11.7.
 ```
 python3.11 -m venv .venv
 source .venv/bin/activate